Community safety and enforcement

 Our enforcement officers

-We have 28 uniformed officers who gather intelligence, issue fines and other formal notices to tackle issues like antisocial behaviour, noise, urination, fly-tipping, and graffiti.
+We have 28 uniformed officers.
+They gather intelligence, issue fines, and other formal notices to tackle issues like:

 They work closely with partners to support businesses and ensure the safety of residents and visitors.